mngu2382/books/_posts/2014-08-30-BanvilleJohn_TheSea.md

-At times though, instead of being involved and delighted by the writing, I find myself dis-involved and thinking "I see what you're trying to do here", experiences I had before (Seek My Face, John Updike and Be Near Me, Andrew O'Hagan) and a distraction from any enjoyment.
+At times though, instead of being involved and delighted by the writing, I find myself dis-involved and thinking "I see what you're trying to do here", experiences I had before (_Seek My Face_, John Updike and _Be Near Me_, Andrew O'Hagan) and a distraction from any enjoyment.

-With a intriguing twist right at the end (cf. Atonement, Ian McEwan), giving the readers something to talk about I guess.
+With a intriguing twist right at the end (cf. _Atonement_, Ian McEwan), giving the readers something to talk about I guess.
 I didn't find it necessary, rather almost gratuitous.